GNithianandam/GNithianandam.github.io/README.md

 P2i is a technology company specializing in liquid-repellent nano-coating solutions that make electronic devices and textiles water-resistant.
 Their technology creates an invisible barrier on surfaces, protecting them from water damage and enhancing durability.

-- Engineered a robust Electrical Resistivity test software leveraging the .NET framework.
-The software seamlessly communicates with the Power Supply and Multimeter through SCPI commands, ensuring efficient and precise data acquisition.
-The acquired results are meticulously computed and stored in a CSV file for convenient analysis and reporting.
+- Developed an Electrical Resistivity test software using .NET framework.
+Used SCPI commands to communicate with Kiethley Power Supply and Multimeter.
+Aquired 40 channel data and stored the analysed data in maria DB database.
-- Developed a user-centric Human-Machine Interface (HMI) using Beijer IX Developer for an innovative development machine, placing a strong emphasis on seamless narration.
-Engineered a sophisticated script facilitating communication with an external database, enabling comprehensive functionality for logging, user management, and recipe management.
-The HMI adheres meticulously to IEC standards, ensuring a reliable and standardized interface for optimal performance.
-- Engineered a Time-Based One-Time Password (TOTP) authenticator application utilizing the .NET framework.
-Seamlessly integrated this app with the existing Human-Machine Interface (HMI) software to enhance authentication processes.
-The result is a robust and secure solution that ensures improved access control and heightened security measures.
+- Developed a Time-Based One-Time Password (TOTP) authenticator application utilizing the .NET framework.
+Integrated the software to the Beijer HMI for user authentication.
+- Programmed Plasma-enhanced chemical vapor deposition (PEVD) using Siemens PLC and used profibus and profinet to communicate with field devices.
 - **_Technologies used:_** Siemen's TIA Portal, Profibus, Profinet, .NET, MariaDB, Beijer's IX Developer

 ### Brillopak Limited – East Peckham, UK. (_June 2018 - May 2023_)

-Brillopak is an automation and robotics company that designs and manufactures innovative packaging solutions for the food industry.
+Brillopak is an automation and robotics company that designs and manufactures packaging solutions for the food industry.

-- Demonstrated expertise in developing high-speed pick and place robotic systems from concept to completion using EV+ and C# programming languages.
+- Developed high-speed pick and place robotic systems from concept to completion using EV+ and C# programming languages.
 - Designed and executed control systems for multiple industries, including manufacturing, agriculture, and food production.
-- Developed and implemented functional designs for safety PLC, control system, and interface to ensure the highest level of safety and efficiency of the robotic systems.
-- Involved in customer P&ID and FAT phases of the project.
+- Involved in SAT and FAT phases of the project.
 - **_Technologies used:_** Omron's Sysmac Studio, Ethercat, Ethernet/IP, Adept Robotics, .NET

 ## Projects